Vinicius-Tavares-Silva/vuejs-typing/README.md

-## Installation Guide for Vue Directive
+## Installation Guide

-This guide will help you install and use the custom Vue directive in your Vue.js project.
+This guide will help you install and use the directive in your Vue.js project.

 ### Prerequisites